 \section{Introduction}

-\lettrine{I}{n some basic} control problems two pictures of quantum theory are competeng: that of Schr\"odinger (state evolution) and of Heisenberg (the evolution of observables).
-The advantages of Heisenberg's representation were strongly defended in a polemic article of Dirac, "{\em Quantum electrodynamics without the dead wood}" \cite{dirac65}.
+Traditionally, in some basic control problems, two pictures of quantum theory are competing: that of Schr\"odinger (state evolution) and of Heisenberg (the evolution of observables).
+The advantages of Heisenberg's representation were strongly defended in a polemic article of Dirac \cite{dirac65}.
 Even if one does not share his criticism, some of its practical aspects revive in the quantum control problems.
-It concerns specially the linear transformations of the canonical variables $q,p$ (including the squeezing) described in terms of operator algebras \cite{yuen76}.
-One of examples was the discussion about the possibility of an exact and fast measurement of the free particle position.
-For some time it was believed that such measurement should obey the {\em standard quantum limit} (SQL).
-In 1983 Yuen showed that SQL can be defeated by elementary arguments using the {\it twisted} canonical observables \cite{yuen83}.
-By looking carefully, his ideas were the first glimpse into the future {\em quantum tomography} \cite{mancini96,manciniar,asorey11} describing the quantum states in terms of "tomographic images" defined via the Radon transforms \cite{radon17,dunajski} of the canonical operators.
-Some consequences of this view for the basic QM ideas, though not immediate, are not negligible.
+It concerns specially the linear transformations of the canonical variables $q,p$ including the squeezing, as described by Yuen \cite{yuen76}.
+One of its applications shows the possibility of an exact and fast measurement of the free particle position by using the twisted canonical observables \cite{yuen83}.
+By looking carefully, his squeezing techniques were the first glimpse into the future quantum tomography \cite{mancini96,manciniar,asorey11} describing the quantum states in terms of tomographic images defined via the Radon transforms of the canonical variables \cite{radon17,dunajski}, a domain recently represented by a growing avalanche of ideas and contributions \cite{Seth}.
+Some consequences of this view for the basic Quantum Mechanical ideas, though not immediate, are not negligible.